ladychb/ils_study/README.md

 Fill data folder
 ------
 The folder 'data' needs to be filled with the **extracted_content_ml_latest** folder.
 This is a folder containing a set of jsons with movies information.
 Each file should be called **\<movieId\>.json**
+Additionally, the **ratings.csv** from the MovieLens dataset needs to be downloaded and put into the 'movieDiversity' folder.
+(Source: https://grouplens.org/datasets/movielens/25m)
+Also for the 'recipeDiversity' folder **raw-data_interaction.csv** and **raw-data_recipe.csv** need to be downloaded and added.
+(Source: https://www.kaggle.com/datasets/elisaxxygao/foodrecsysv1)

 Move study-data to directory
 ------